mmcnei10/WhiteBoard/src/sample/ReadME.txt

  *
  * Author: Mariel McNeil
- * White Board is a small drawing application, that clears, captures, and saves user's drawings */
+ * White Board is a small drawing application, that clears, captures, and saves user's drawings Compatible with Mac OSX and Windows 7, 8, 10
+ */

 To clear the board simply double click.